 There are very few additional features on this monitor.
 It doesn't have internal speakers, but it does support HDR10.
-It supports Picture-by-Picture (PBP), allowing you to work with two sources on the screen at once, but unlike the Dell U4919DW, there is only one upstream USB connection, so you'll have to either buy a separate keyboard and mouse switch or have two sets.
+It supports Picture-by-Picture (PBP), allowing you to work with two sources on the screen at once, but unlike the Dell U4919DW, there is only one upstream USB connection, so you'll have to either buy a separate keyboard and mouse switch or have two sets (see our recommendations for the best gaming mice and the best wireless mice).
 For gaming, there is an option to add a virtual crosshair to any game.

 The controls are identical to those found on the CHG90.
 There is a joystick control that is used to navigate the OSD, and it works very well.
 There are also three buttons that allow you to switch between different settings presets.

 We tested the 49" CRG9, model code LC49RG90SSNXZA, which is the only size available.

 If someone comes across a different type of panel or if their CRG9 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The C49RG9 we reviewed was manufactured in May 2019.